inaka/sumo_db/README.md

  For example this `[{age, desc}, {name, asc}]]` will sort descendently by `age` and ascendently by `name`.

 ## Example

 See: [**examples/blog**](https://github.com/inaka/sumo_db/tree/master/examples/blog)
 for a full example.
 To run it, while being in the top level directory:

     make all blog

 ## Contributors
-We want to thank all of [our contributors](CONTRIBUTORS.md) for their hard work :muscle:
+We want to thank all of [our contributors](CONTRIBUTORS.md) for their hard work :muscle:.